 Entrants to the Fringe are required to choose and book their own venues paying booking fees direct to the venues.

 This list has most venues that have been used during the Fringe.
 It is a work in progress in terms of the detail.
 The venues map shows where they are.
-Outdoor (including Busking spots) and Outreach venues are listed separately at the end.
+Outdoor (including Busking spots) and Out of Town venues are listed separately at the end.
 This venue list is not exhaustive and entrants are at liberty to find new venues for themselves, for example private houses have sometimes been used for exhibitions in the past.

 For queries from entrants: Send Message to Venues Liaison